 Game development is easily accessible

-When I made the decision to make my first game, it didn’t take much effort to discover the vast amount of resources and communities centred on game development.
+When I decided to make a first game, it didn’t take much effort to discover the vast amount of resources and communities centred on game development.

 The Godot engine is just one example of a great resource for those new to game development.
-Unity is another game development engine that’s very popular.
+Unity is another game development engine that’s even more popular than Godot.
 You can see this article from gamedesigning.org on a list of video game engines if you want more insight into different engines.

 Planning and architecture is critical